Engstler leads Syracuse over South Dakota State 72-55

 COMEBACK FROM CANCER

-Mangakahia sat out last season after being diagnosed with Stage 2 breast cancer, which lead to chemotherapy and a double mastectomy to remove fast-growing tumors.
+Mangakahia sat out last season after being diagnosed with Stage 2 breast cancer, which led to chemotherapy and a double mastectomy to remove fast-growing tumors.
 The Australian returned to lead the NCAA with 7.5 assists per game coming into the tournament.

 MISSING POINTS

-South Dakota was missing the star of its 2019 upset.
+South Dakota State was missing the star of its 2019 upset.
 Myah Selland, the Summit League player of the year, has been out since a Feb.
 19 injury.

 “That’s definitely a thought in the back of all our minds, but we had a really good season with Myah and we continued to play well without Myah,” Burckhard said.
 “I’m not going to sit on it and dwell on it.”